SkylarTrigueiro/dataScienceHiringPatterns/README.md

 ## Overview

 This project has two purposes.
 First, I would like to see what effect COVID-19 has had on data science job hiring in 2020.
-Second, I would like to gather some insight on when and where recent graduates should look in order to get their first job.
+Second, I would like to gather some insight on when and where recent graduates should look to start their career in data science.

 ## Data